jryu20/modeling/README.md

-# Predator-Prey Model: Understanding Lotka-Volterra based Model
+# Predator-Prey Model: Understanding Lotka-Volterra-based Model

+In this project, we explore a predator-prey relationship between ducks (predator), fish (prey), and a common food source (namely, an aquatic plant).